laravel/nova-docs/3.0/metrics/defining-metrics.md

 ## Refresh After Actions

-By default, Nova does not update metric results after running an action is executed; however, you may enable this behavior by defining a `refreshWhenActionRuns` property on your metric class:
+By default, Nova does not live update metric results after running an action is executed; however, you may enable this behavior by defining a `refreshWhenActionRuns` property on your metric class.
+When this property is set to `true`, resource metric values will be refreshed live when actions are executed without the end user needing to refresh the page:

 ```php
 /**